Yossrizal/Quora-Auto-Deleter/readme.md

 # Quora Auto Deleter

+**Note:** This script is a temporary solution and hasn't been optimized or simplified yet.
 This project contains two scripts to help automate actions on your Quora profile page:

 ## Usage Instructions